Thai Drunken Noodles (Basil Heat & Garlic!)

 Pro Tips for Thai Drunken Noodles

-Make-Ahead Strategies: Prepare the sauce and chop vegetables in advance, storing them separately in airtight containers in the refrigerator for up to two days.
+Make-Ahead Strategies: Prepare the sauce and chop vegetables in advance.
+Store them separately in the fridge for up to 24 hours.

-Restaurant-Quality Finishing Touches: Garnish with freshly sliced chilies and a squeeze of lime for a burst of freshness before serving.
+Restaurant-Quality Finishing Touches: Garnish with fresh Thai basil and a sprinkle of sesame seeds for a professional presentation.

 Troubleshooting Common Issues